narfdotpl/narf.pl/content/posts/checkers-swift-2.md

-conversion, partly to document the experience of making such a transition in a "real project", and partly to have something to show besides the [look of disapproval][] the next time I hear someone say "I&nbsp;won't use Swift, because each time a new Xcode comes out, you have to rewrite *everything*"...
+conversion, partly to document the experience of making such a transition in a "real project", and partly to have something to show besides the [look of disapproval][] the next time I hear someone say "I won't use Swift, because each time a new Xcode comes out, you have to rewrite *everything*"...

   [glitch]: https://instagram.com/p/6ZJleoF8fp/